astronomer/airflow-quickstart/README.md

 Welcome to the Astronomer's Apache Airflow Quickstart repository!

-Launch your journey with Airflow by signing up for a trial at astronomer.io!
+Launch your journey with Airflow by signing up for a free trial at astronomer.io!
 If you've already created a trial and have cloned this repository, check out your chosen quickstart in the table of contents.

 ## Table of Contents